 Also importantly, part of the property is located on a former burial area.
 Commitments have been made that no construction will take place on any known burial area.
 For more information about the history of the school and property, and the School District’s ongoing work with groups with historical connections to the site, see here.

 Your New School

-Scheduled to open in September 2020, with construction completed in the spring of 2020,the new NWSS will accommodate 1,900 grade 9 to 12 students.
+The doors opened to staff and students in January of 2021, ready to accommodate up to 1,900 grade 9 to 12 students.
 The new school will provide a state-of-the-art learning environment.
 It will be designed to optimize the use of flexible learning spaces to maximize collaboration and active learning; this will include technology that enriches the learning process, multi-purpose spaces and modern shops, as well as contemporary fine and performing arts spaces.
 It will also meet today’s standards for modern learning, safety and accessibility, and will incorporate the latest sustainable energy management systems.

 The new NWSS will be an inspirational and inclusive space, reflecting students’ needs and the Board of Education’s project aspirations.
 It will accommodate a diverse student population and offer a rich array of education programs and services to meet the needs of all learners.
 Spaces are designed to be flexible to support both collaborative and individual learning.
 The new school will be designed to accommodate the most advanced learning tools and technology.